 You’re holding your baby.
+They’re warm.
+So they’re yours.
+And then — nothing.
+Not the usual squirm, not a whimper.
+Just stillness.
+You check their chest.
+It’s not rising.
 Not even a little.
-Even so, your heart stops.
-Just stillness.
-They’re yours.
+But you press two fingers to their neck — a faint pulse ticks under your fingertips.

 This isn’t the kind of moment you rehearse.
-Which means it’s not rising.
-And then — nothing.
-Think about it: you check their chest.
 It’s not in any parenting book, not in the hospital classes.
-But you press two fingers to their neck — a faint pulse ticks under your fingertips.

-They’re warm.
-Not the usual squirm, not a whimper.
-It’s the edge of panic, wrapped in instinct, and every second stretches like rubber Simple as that..
+It’s the edge of panic, wrapped in instinct, and every second stretches like rubber.

 Here’s the truth: when an infant isn’t breathing normally but does have a pulse, you’re in a different scenario than cardiac arrest.
-But you’re in respiratory arrest.
+Now, you’re in respiratory arrest.
 And acting fast — the right way — can mean the difference between full recovery and permanent damage.

 What Is an Infant Not Breathing Normally With a Pulse?